How to Buy a TV by Peter Eisenbrown (excerpted from Winter 2011 issue of 50 Forward Magazine)

 Keep in mind is that screen sizes are measured diagonally.
 So the difference between a 42-inch TV and a 50-inch is not 8 inches; it is a considerable 314 square inches of viewing space.
 This is because the height as well as the width are increased to get the longer diagonal.

 Be sure the TV has at least two (preferably 3) HDMI inputs.
-HDMI inputs are for plugging in your TV extras like Blu-Ray players, Cable or Satellite boxes and game consoles like Wii, Xbox and Sony Playstation.
+HDMI inputs are for plugging in your TV extras like Blu-Ray players, Cable or Satellite boxes, streaming devices (Apple TV, Roku, Firestick) and game consoles like Xbox and Sony Playstation.
 “Some sets have as many as four,” says Eisenbrown.
 “The more, the better.”

 Bells & Whistles

 Internet connectivity allows you to stream movies and access other applications.
 However, Eisenbrown says, “Don’t base your decision on whether the set itself has Internet connectivity.
-You can connect your TV to the Internet via a Blu-ray player.”
+You can connect your TV to the Internet via a Streaming Device or Blu-ray player.”

 Speakers built into flat panel TVs are not the best.
 To get sound deserving of your HD picture, consider a receiver and speaker system.
-(Receivers less than two years old have HDMI inputs and outputs.)
+(Surround Receivers have HDMI inputs and outputs.)
 Or, even easier, purchase a soundbar.
 Soundbars plug right into HDMI or digital audio outputs.

 Extended warranties make good sense with HDTVs.
 However, Eisenbrown says, “Don’t automatically buy the store’s extended warranty.
 They are often overpriced.”
 Eisenbrown recommends researching any extended warranty deals the store offers and comparison shopping at sites such as www.squaretrade.com.